Watching my father and uncles zoom across the yard and down to the frozen shore as a young boy got me hooked on snowmobiling.

 Keep in mind, however, that specific activities may require specialized equipment.
 For instance, racing and hill-climbing sleds need to be outfitted with aftermarket tracks.

 For backcountry snowmobiling in avalanche terrain you’ll need a beacon, probe, and shovel as well as the training to perform avalanche rescues.
+If your snow machine is gonna sit without running for extended periods of time you will be well-served by keeping a portable jump starter handy.

 Maybe you simply want a recreational snowmobile.
 You live or have a cabin somewhere snowy and simply want to enjoy a leisurely ride once a month in the cold season.